Thailand ups minimum wage as firms struggle with floods

 "Before the floods, our economy was growing close to its potential.
 We have to look at how far monetary policy can be flexible," Governor Prasarn Trairatvorakul said.

-To help pay for the recovery effort, the government could raise the planned budget deficit by 14 percent to 400 billion baht ($13 billion) for the year from October 1.
+To help pay for the recovery effort, the government could raise the planned budget deficit by 14 percent to 400 billion baht (8 billion pound) for the year from October 1.

 The Finance Ministry has cut its gross domestic product (GDP) growth forecast for this year to 3.7 percent from 4.0 percent.